allanjuma/countNet/README.md

 	[1,0,0,0,0,0,0,0,0...,0] - for one object,
 	[0,1,0,0,0,0,0,0,0...,0] - for two objects etc,

-training is ok but loss does not change
+training is not ok for more than two samples from dataset